AmruthaBhat82/wikipedia-clone/README.md

-# wikipedia-clone
+# Wikipedia-clone
-creating a clone of wikipedia using HTML, CSS and javascript
+Creating a clone of wikipedia using HTML, CSS and javascript